 The roads that serve the residents of the District (the "Road System") provide access to the major thoroughfares within Westland Ranch and the surrounding area.
-Proceeds from the sale of the Bonds will be expended to finance a portion of the Road System.
+Proceeds from a portion of the Outstanding Bonds (as defined herein) were expended to finance a portion of the Road System.
 Upon completion, the Road System will be accepted by Galveston County for operation and maintenance in accordance with the procedures of Galveston County.
 The District will not operate or maintain the Road System.
-See "RISK FACTORS-Future Debt" and "THE BONDS-Issuance of Additional Bonds."
+See "THE BONDS-Issuance of Additional Bonds" and "RISK FACTORS-Future Debt"